 The current index includes threatened Australian birds, mammals and plants, and we are hoping to expand to other taxonomic groups in future.

 If you are involved in a monitoring program that collects population-related measures for an Australian threatened species, your data may be able to contribute to growing the TSX.
 To contribute or find out more, please contact our project team via email: email@example.com.

 Calculating trends requires “time series” data.
 A time series is when data is collected at the same place, over time and with the same method, which allows us to be able to compare the results from different years.

 In order for your data to be able to be used as a time series for the Threatened Species Index, it must:

 - Be collected at the same specific place each time, not in a general region, e.g. ‘Sherwood Arboretum’ is acceptable, ‘Brisbane’ is not.

 - Have full resolution coordinates (e.g. a latitude and longitude) with a specified datum/projection e.g. WGS84

 - Be collected in at least two different years.

-- Data needs to contain information on at the year the survey was undertaken.
-But month and date is also helpful for seasonal comparisons if that information is available.
+- Contain information on the year the survey was undertaken.
+However, month and date is also helpful for seasonal comparisons if that information is available.

 - Be collected with the same method each time.
-Please specify the survey method in the data.
 Metadata on effort, such as survey duration and size of area surveyed, are also important so that we can compare ‘apples with apples’.